nativescript-vue/nativescript-vue.org/content/docs/en/routing/vue-router.md

 contributors: [eddyverbruggen, rigor789, ikoevska]
 ---

 > Currently, integration with Vue Router is **unsupported**.
-Please use [manual routing](/en/docs/routing/manual-routing) until we figure out the deal with VueRouter - it might take a while.
+Until the team resolves the issue, please use [manual routing](/en/docs/routing/manual-routing).

 <!--